arpitbbhayani/articles/blogs/bayesian-average.md

 The top 10 now features Shawshank Redemption, Forrest Gump, Pulp Fiction, etc. which are in fact the top movies of all times.
 But is Cumulative Rating fool-proof?

 ### Issues with cumulative rating
 Cumulative Rating favors high cardinality.
-Let's say there is an extremely popular item `A` that got 10000 rating of 1 on 5, while there is another item `B` that got 1000 rating of 5 on 5.
+Let's say there is an extremely popular item `A` that got 10000 ratings of 1 on 5, while there is another item `B` that got 1000 rating of 5 on 5.
 When we apply cumulative rating we find that the score of `A` is 10000 while that of `B` will be 5000, but we could see that item `B` is far superior to `A`.

 Another issue with Cumulative Rating is the fact that it generates and unbounded score.
 Ideally, any ranking system expects a normalized bounded score so that it becomes predictable and easy to determine the position and measure quality.